The following is a guest post from David Taylor, friend to the firm and direct sales industry expert.

-In our practice we often notice confusion among new entrants to the industry about how party plans and mlm-style companies differ, especially with regard to compensation.
+In our practice we often notice confusion among new entrants to the industry about how party plans and multi-level marketing (mlm)-style companies differ, especially with regard to compensation.
 Often it is a company just starting out and seeking to become one of these, but not really knowing how to differentiate from the other.

 Here’s a handy list we put together that may shed some light for newbies and a good refresher for those more experienced.
 Enjoy.